Leopold, Prince of Anhalt-Köthen: The Grand Tour

 On 9 October 1710 Leopold began his Grand Tour.
 He was escorted by the Lutheran Jobst Christoph von Zanthier, because "no suitable Reformed chaperone could be found".
 The Tour first took him to The Hague during the winter of 1710–1711, where his lifelong love of opera began: in only four months, he went to the opera twelve times.
 The operas of Jean-Baptiste Lully impressed him greatly, and he acquired a "Rare fascination for the Opera of Monsieur Lully".
 Also, he learned to play the harpsichord and violin.
 His travel diary is still preserved in the Köthen Historical Museum.

 After Leopold's return in 1711, King Frederick I wanted to make him a commander in the Prussian army, but the opposition of the dowager princess led him to withdraw this idea.
 Instead, Leopold traveled again, this time to England, where he attended the opera in London and visited the University of Oxford, whose famous library specially interested him.

 Next on his itinerary were Rome and Venice, where he spent 130 Thalers just for visits to the opera theaters.
 Later, he traveled to Florence, Turin, and finally Vienna, where he acquired a collection of twelve cantatas by Francesco Mancini.
 On 17 April 1713, Leopold returned to Köthen.
 In all, he spent the sum of 55,749 Thalers on his trips.
-In 1714 he seized an opportunity to create a court Kapelle (musical establishment) made possible by the dissolution of the royal Prussian court orchestra.
+In 1714, he seized an opportunity to create a court Kapelle (musical establishment) made possible by the dissolution of the royal Prussian court orchestra.
 Many of the Berlin musicians entered his service.
-Its first Kapellmeister was the opera composer Augustin Reinhard Stricker, who was succeeded by Bach three years later.
+Its first Kapellmeister was the opera composer Augustin Reinhard Stricker, who was succeeded three years later by Johann Sebastian Bach.